FrodeHus/tinyproxy/README.md

 - MyDevAPI2 is preferred so any routes that are duplicates between services will be overriden by this one
 - RemoteNonSwagger has no Swagger definition available, so we define static routes for this.
 Available at `/weather/weatherforecast` due to the `Prefix` property.

+## Metrics

+TinyProxy has a Prometheus-enabled endpoint which provides insights into which remote server and endpoint are receiving proxied requests.

+This metric is available at `/metrics`.